HendersonRichardK/Fintech_CaseStudy/README.md

 ## Results

 Business Impact:  Coinbase was recently valued at $8 billion after raising $300 million in a Series E funding round.
 Coinbase's popularity can be directly correlated to the fact that they've never been hacked, unlike various other competitors.
 And Coinbase's compliance with current regulations and law enforcement.
-Illustrated below, Bitcoin prices are correlated to the usage of Coinbase.
+Illustrated below, Bitcoin prices are correlated to Apple Inc ranking of Coinbase.

 ![](https://github.com/HendersonRichardK/Unit1_Homework_Assignment/blob/master/Images/Coinbase-1-800x374.jpg)